Watchmaker Glossary

 Jacquemart First form of clock automaton, representing a character striking a bell.

-Jaquemarts, "hammering" automatons operated by a ringer, then by a mechanism connected to a clock, striking a bell, Origin: Orient (time of the Crusades), After the 18th century: decline of the show giving way to the usefulness of public clocks (dial visible from afar) and indoor clocks, Statistics (in France): number: around 20, Characters: generally in oak, polychrome, sometimes covered with tinplate, some in copper (Dijon) or bronze (thin wall , Cambrai), Sizes: Romans-sur-Isère 2.60 m, Cambrai 2.50 m, Thann 1.18 m, Auffay 1 m, Lyon 40 cm, Number of statuettes: Auffay, Feurs, Molsheim, Thann, Cambrai 2 ; Aigueperse, Clermont-Ferrand, Compiegne, Lambese, Montbard, Befeld 3; Avignon, Lyon, Mondidier, Moulins, Dijon 4.
-Types: Avignon, Beaumont-le-Roger, Benfeld, Besançon, Lavaur, Moulins, etc. : "man-at-arms"; Molsheim: "wife and cherub child": Lyon: "Guignol and Gnafron"; Clermont-Ferrand: "Mars", "Time", "Fauna": Cambrai; "Moor": Benfeld, Thann: "Death"; Dijon: "Jacquemart, Jaquette, Jacquelinet, Jacquelinette": St-Omer: "Mathurin": Graveson: "Beluguet",
+Jaquemarts, "hammering" automata operated by a bell ringer, then by a mechanism connected to a clock, striking a bell, Origin: Orient (period of the Crusades), After the 5th century: decline of the spectacle fading in the face of the usefulness of public clocks (dial visible from afar) and indoor clocks, Statistics (in France): number: around 20, Figures: generally in oak, polychrome, sometimes covered with tinplate, some in copper (Dijon) or bronze (thin wall , Cambrai), Sizes: Romans-sur-Isère 2.60 m, Cambrai 2.50 m, Thann 1.18 m, Auffay 1 m, Lyon 40 cm, Number of statuettes: Auffay, Feurs, Molsheim, Thann, Cambrai 2 ; Aigueperse, Clermont-Ferrand, Compiègne, Lambese, Montbard, Befeld 3; Avignon, Lyon, Mondidier, Moulins, Dijon 4.
+Types: Avignon, Beaumont-le-Roger, Benfeld, Besançon, Lavaur, Moulins, etc. : “man-at-arms”; Molsheim: “cherub wife and child”: Lyon: “Guignol and Gnafron”; Clermont-Ferrand: “Mars”, “Time”, “Wildlife”: Cambrai; “Moor”: Benfeld, Thann: “Death”; Dijon: “Jacquemart, Jaquette, Jacquelinet, Jacquelinette”: St-Omer: “Mathurin”: Graveson: “Beluguet”,

 Lens